 Note that store-bought, UL-approved patio heaters, fire pits, lamps and lanterns, cooking units and other unmodified UL-approved appliances that burn LP-Gas are not considered “flame effects” for purposes of this section.
-Due caution in using such appliances is still required however, including but not limited to locating them sensibly, securing them from wind, checking them for leaks, and so on, is still required.
-Burning Man’s Emergency Services Department (ESD) has jurisdiction over all such appliances, and any request from ESD personnel to secure, relocate or turn off of any such appliance must be accommodated.
+However due caution in using such appliances is still required, including but not limited to locating them sensibly, securing them from wind, checking them for leaks, and so on.
+Burning Man’s Emergency Services Department (ESD) has jurisdiction over all such appliances, and any request from ESD personnel to secure, relocate, or turn off of any such appliance must be accommodated.

 Fire Performance Within Theme Camps